polygon-sql/polygon/README.md

-Polygon - Input Generation for SQL
+Polygon - Input Database Generation for SQL
 ========

 A symbolic reasoning framework for SQL that can **efficiently generate an input database** for multiple queries